ZacharyConlyn/fuzzy_yara/README.md

 1. **Open a binary in Binary Ninja.**

 2. **Sidebar Widget:**
     - Open the "Fuzzy Yara Rule Editor" from the sidebar to view generated rules.
-Actually I didn't/don't know how to properly use the Binja API so you HAVE to open this panel at least once (you can close again) before using the analysis functions.
+Actually I didn't/don't know how to properly use the Binja API, so you HAVE to open this panel at least once before using the analysis functions.
+Once you open it once, you can close it freely and it should still work.

 3. **Generate Yara rules:**
     - **Right-click** on a function or select a range in Binary Ninja.